MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/The Web and Cybersecurity.md

 - malware (viruses, worms, trojan horses)
 	- malicious software designed to damage, disrupt, or gain unauthorized access to systems
 - phishing
-	- fraudulent attempts to obtain sensitive information by disguising as a trustworthy entity in an electronic communication
+	- fraudulent attempts to obtain sensitive information by disguising as a trustworthy entity in an electronic [[Communication]]
 - ransomware
 	- a type of malware that threatens to publish the victim's [[data]] or perpetually block access to it unless a ransom is paid
 - DDoS attacks (Distributed Denial of Service)